HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/customizing_content/mp_wcm_prevcontent.md

     2. In the **Previewing Options** section, indicate the previewing method that you want to use.

-        -   To use dynamic page selection, select **Allow authors to preview content dynamically in a Web Content portal page**.
+        -   To use dynamic page selection, select **Allow authors to preview content dynamically in a Web Content DX page**.
-        -   To preview content items on specific pages, select the pages to use for previewing from the list with the following heading: **Allow authors to preview content in the local portal pages**.
+        -   To preview content items on specific pages, select the pages to use for previewing from the list with the following heading: **Allow authors to preview content in the local DX pages**.
 2. Preview the content as a web content page.

     1. Select a content item in the authoring portlet.

-    2. Click **Preview**, and then select **Preview as a Web Content portal page**.
+    2. Click **Preview**, and then select **Preview as a Web Content DX page**.

         A separate browser window opens to show the content item on its associated web content page.